alvinng4/Gravity-Simulator/README.md

 ```
 pip install -r requirements.txt
 ```

-### Running the program
+## Plotting module
-Once you have downloaded the source files, navigate to the directory of the source files in terminal and run the following commands.
+Once you have downloaded the source files, navigate to the directory of the source files in terminal and run

-Plotting module:
 ```
-python plotting
+python gravity_plot
 ```
+Note: the default unit is in one solar mass, AU and day.
-Interactive simulator module:
+## Interactive module
+Once you have downloaded the source files, navigate to the directory of the source files in terminal and run
 ```
 python gravity_sim
 ```

-## Interactive module
 ### Control
 Move camera: `W` `A` `S` `D`\
 Menu: `Esc`\